isomerpages/moe-peicaisec/_cca/Sports/Volleyball Girls.md

 description: ""
 third_nav_title: Sports
 ---
 <img style="width: 50%;" src="/images/vg.jpg" />
 <h4><strong>Introduction</strong></h4>
-<p>In Volleyball, our girls will learn volleyball skills, as well as the rules and strategies of the game.
+<p><p align="justify">In Volleyball, our girls will learn volleyball skills, as well as the rules and strategies of the game.
 Sportsmanship and resilience are key values in the team.
 Our aim is to help our girls develop good balance, flexibility, upper and lower body strength, and speed.
 Through weekly training and competitions our girls will grow into individuals who possess a strong sense of responsibility, unwavering resilience, and a high level of integrity.</p>
 <h4><strong>Teachers-In-Charge</strong></h4>
 <table width="439">
 <tbody>